Frame Time from FPS

 FAQ

-Can I convert the result to microseconds?
+Can I convert the result to other time units?

-Does this account for frame pacing issues?
+Does this calculator show frame pacing problems?

-What FPS value should I enter?
+Which FPS value should I enter?

 Additional Information